Truck Chattel Mortgage in Australia: Structure, Tax & Cashflow (2025 Guide)

 - Decide whether to sell, refinance or roll equity into a newer rig.

-Designing your next truck deal with Switchboard Finance
+Designing your next truck deal with Switchboard

 The best truck deals start with the work, not the rate.
-We look at the loads you’re pulling, contract mix, depot costs and repair profile – then match that to the right structure across equipment finance, vehicle finance and cashflow facilities.
+We look at the loads you're pulling, contract mix, depot costs and repair profile — then match that to the right structure across asset finance, vehicle finance and cashflow facilities.

 Common questions about truck chattel mortgages

 Yes.
-If you’ve built equity in the truck or the original deal was set up on short, heavy repayments, refinancing can reset the term and balloon to something more sustainable.
-A clean payout figure from your current lender plus recent statements is usually enough to start modelling options.
+If you've built equity in the truck or the original deal was set on short, heavy repayments, refinancing can reset the term and balloon to something more sustainable.
+A clean payout figure from your current lender plus recent bank statements is usually enough to start modelling options.